rar0n/rarons-TTS-Reader/README.md

 Basically
   - **Long text TTS**  - Text to Speech (Narration)
-    - Save  audio and / or srt (subtitles)
+    - Save  audio and / or subtitle (.srt)
   - **Long media STT** - Speech to Text (Transcription)
-    - Save as plain text or srt subtitles.
+    - Save as plain-text or subtitle (.srt)

 For TTS:
   - Long text TTS via KoboldCpp TTS (Only tested 45ish minute so far)